truth-josstice/dev1002_assessment03/contributions/feedback/Feedback Log.md

 ## Reflections

 - ERD needs further clarity including not null constraints
+- Consider using a composite key for gym_ratings, as a unique primary key may be redundant
 - some columns makes sense for users familiar with climbing but not for beginner user, needs clarity in purpose and usage statements
 - some varchar statements are too limited or not appropriate
 - including a brief point covering ACID v BASE would provide further clarity on choosing Relational Database